Shortening the Hofer length of Hamiltonian circle actions

 \begin{Remark} \labell{rk:savelyev} In fact, we can choose the deformation such that the negative Hofer length remains constant.
 Specifically, let $H$ denote the momentum map, and let $\pmax$ denote the point where $H$ attains its maximum.
-For every positive number $\alpha$, we can choose the deformation such that the normalized deformed Hamiltonian remains greater than $H(\pmax)-\alpha$ on the set $\{ m \in M \ | \ H(m) > H(\pmax)-\alpha \}$ and coincides with $H$ outside this set. \end{Remark}
+For every positive number $\alpha$, we can choose the deformation such that the normalized deformed Hamiltonian remains between $H(\pmax)-\alpha$ and $H(\pmax)$ on the set $\{ m \in M \ | \ H(m) > H(\pmax)-\alpha \}$ and coincides with $H$ outside this set. \end{Remark}

 Savelyev \cite{sav1,sav2}, in the setup of Theorem~\ref{thm:savelyev}, predicted that the index of the positive Hofer length functional on the space of loops in $\Ham(M,\omega)$ at the given Hamiltonian circle action is equal to $\sum 2(k_i-1)$.
 Theorem~\ref{thm:savelyev} is a sense in which the index of the positive Hofer length functional is \emph{at least} $\sum_i 2(k_i - 1)$.
 So Theorem~\ref{thm:savelyev} confirms the $\geq$ direction of Savelyev's prediction.
 (But see Remark~\ref{rk:foot}.)